simply-TOOBASED/ctf-writeups/2019/hxp 36C3 CTF 2019/Crypto/nacht/README.md

 ```

-Because there's no time limit to input our answer, we just copy-and-pasted the values we needed from the server and then manually inputted the correct answer.
+Because there's no time limit to input our answer, we just copy-and-pasted the values we needed from the server and then manually inputted the correct tag.